Michigan Central Station: Ford ownership

 In December 2018 Ford began Phase I of the building restoration.
 The work involved drying out the building and reinforcement of structural columns and archways.
 Phase II began in May 2019 and consisted of masonry restoration of the tower and concourse, retiling of the ceiling of the waiting room, and repair of the structural steel.
+The efforts to restore the building required some 1.7 million labor hours to restore 29,000 Gustavino tiles in the Grand Hall, 8 million bricks & 23,000 square feet of marble flooring throughout the building, and 8.6 million miles of new grout was laid across the Grand Hall ceiling.
+In addition, some 3.5 million gallons of water had to be removed from the basement of the building prior to restoration work starting.
 3-D scanning technology was used to recreate architectural details lost to exposure and vandalism.
 Restoration work on the building's masonry facade began in 2021.
 Work was supposed to be completed in 2022 but was delayed due to the COVID-19 pandemic in Michigan.
 The station reopened to the public on June 6, 2024.
 As part of its grand reopening, tickets for a free concert featuring Detroit performers were made available and sold out within five minutes.

 Much of the passenger train infrastructure was demolished either after the 1988 cession of Amtrak service or during the renovation.
 In late 2023 Amtrak and VIA Rail Canada were studying the feasibility of connecting one Chicago-Detroit train to a Windsor-Toronto round trip.
 However the track arrangement at the current Amtrak Detroit station would require a time consuming and cumbersome backup move.
 Moving the connection to Michigan Central would simplify this operation.
 While there is space near the existing CPKC main line for a platform, the renovations no longer allow access from the rear of Michigan Central.
 A separate Amtrak building would be needed.
 In October 2025 an agreement was reached with the Michigan Central corporation, the state Department of Transportation, and the city to develop an multimodal facility just west of the station building.
 The timeline for environmental review, development, and construction is projected for an opening by the end of 2028.

 In June 2025 Ford announced that NoMad, a luxury brand within the Hilton chain, will build 180 units (including 30 suites) on the 14th through 18th floors.
 The ground floor would also include a bar, lounge, and restaurant for the hotel, while the third floor would be converted to a "wellness" area.
 The hotel is anticipated to open in 2027.